LukaMilivojevic/Transport/README.md

 # Transport

-Project for Object Oriented Programming class at Belgrade School of Electrical Engineering
+Project for Object Oriented Programming class at Belgrade School of Electrical Engineering.
+Created a simulation of Google transit in C++.